jcbendernh/MX-Chip-with-Dynamics-365-Connected-Field-Service/README.md

 1. Go into Dynamics 365 and add your custom device.
 To do so, within D365, go to <b>Internet of Things >> Registered Devices</b> and click <b>+NEW</b> to add a new device.
 Give it a distinct name and Device ID.
 NOTE:  The Device ID is what gets registered to the IoT Hub, so we will need to remember this for future steps.
 2. After the record has saved, click the <b>REGISTER</b> button on the toolbar.
 Once the registration process has completed, your device should now show a Registration <b>Status = Registered</b>.
 3. Next, we need to capture our Device Connection string.
-To do so, go into the Azure portal and under your Connected Field Service resource group, select your <b>IoT Hub</b> and once loaded, click on the <b>IoT Devices</b> blade and select your newly registered <b>Device ID</b>.
+To do so, go into the <a href="https://portal.azure.com" target="_blank"> Azure portal</a> and under your Connected Field Service resource group, select your <b>IoT Hub</b> and once loaded, click on the <b>IoT Devices</b> blade and select your newly registered <b>Device ID</b>.
 4. This will open the <b>IoT Device</b> blade for this device.
 Copy the <b>Connection string – primary key</b> to Notepad.
 NOTE:  This is what defines your custom Device Id to the MX Chip
 5. Download the latest <b>AZ3166-IoT-Central-1.0.0.bin</b> from GitHub at https://github.com/Microsoft/microsoft-iot-central-firmware/releases